Adriano-7/Packman/docs/README.md

 classes use them.
-This is done, so we can, in [MonsterController](../src/main/java/ldts/pacman/controller/game/MonsterController.java) and [MonsterState](../src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java), treat all monsters the same way.
-Only the MonsterPlayer will have a PlayerMovementStrategy strategy, but this will allow us to treat all the monsters the same way.
+This is done, so we can, in [MonsterController](../src/main/java/ldts/pacman/controller/game/MonsterController.java) and [MonsterState](../src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java), treat all the monsters in the same way.
+Only the MonsterPlayer will have a PlayerMovementStrategy strategy, but this will allow us to treat all of them in the same way.

 A solution for this would be splitting the "interfaces" of said classes.
 In the first two examples, this does not seem necessary since they are exceptions to the rule.
-In the last example, we opted not to avoid this smell in order to treat the monsters, including MonsterPlayer, the same way.
+In the last example, we opted not to avoid this smell in order to treat the monsters, including MonsterPlayer, equally.

 #### Data classes
 Since we've used the MVC architectural pattern, it is natural that some of our classes only contain data (fields and methods to access them) and don't have much behaviour.